1994-2015: Old Virginia!

 2020-2022: The Midwestern Days

 Fortunately, while the guide work dried up, the bicycle industry exploded.
-I worked two and a half busy, busy years as a sales associate and mechanic at Machinery Row Bicycles, the biggest bicycle retailer in Madison.
-In my scant free time, I took core classes in math and engineering at Madison Area Technical College.
+I worked two busy, busy years as a sales associate and mechanic at Machinery Row Bicycles, the biggest bicycle retailer in Madison.
+In my free time, I took core classes in math and engineering at Madison Area Technical College.
 Eventually, I gained enough credits for acceptance to my dream Mechanical Engineering program: LEAP at Boston University.

 Above Image: A small fleet of Giant Contends lovingly built by me!